Akk3d1s/ThreatManager/README.md

-    flask db init (if migrations repo has not been created yet. usually only once, in the beginning of the project) flask db migrate (to generate migration scripts. these scripts are used to update the db schema according to the application code) flask db upgrade (to apply the changes in the migration script to the db schema)
+    flask db init (if migrations repo has not been created yet. usually only once, in the beginning of the project) flask db migrate (to generate migration scripts. these scripts are used to update the db schema according to the application code) flask db upgrade (to apply the changes in the migration script to the db schema) flask db downgrade (this will undo the last migration)